DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Related Works

 \section{Related Works}

 \textbf{Language-conditioned robot manipulation}, where natural language is used to guide robot behavior, has been receiving increased attention, partially due to the advances made in large-language models.
-One line of prior work has applied vision-language models (VLMs) to convert linguistic descriptions into executable trajectories~\cite{zhou2023language, stepputtis2020language, driess2023palm, huang2023voxposer}.
-Other methods use VLMs to transform language descriptions into code, affordances, and actionable trajectory tokens~\cite{brohan2022rt, brohan2023rt, shridhar2023perceiver, liang2023code}.
-Despite their versatility, VLM-based policies often struggle with tasks that require high precision, primarily due to the inherent multi-modal nature of demonstrations, which can lead to ambiguous or conflicting interpretations of the language commands~\cite{gong2023lemma, ahn2022can}.
-To address this issue, our method introduces keyframes as an intermediate representation to bridge high-level language commands and low-level trajectories.
+One line of prior work has applied vision-language models (VLMs) to convert linguistic descriptions into executable trajectories ~\cite{zhou2023language, stepputtis2020language, driess2023palm, huang2023voxposer} ; however, direct trajectory generation with general-purpose VLMs often results in unreliable or infeasible motions, especially in open-vocabulary or unstructured settings.
+Other methods use VLMs to transform language descriptions into code, affordances, or actionable trajectory tokens~\cite{brohan2022rt, brohan2023rt, shridhar2023perceiver, liang2023code}, but affordance approaches typically require task-specific fine-tuning and do not naturally generalize to multi-view 3D reasoning, while code-generation methods do not provide interpretable intermediate signals for action guidance.
+To address these challenges, our method introduces keyframes as a more reliable and generalizable intermediate representation to bridge high-level language commands and low-level trajectories.

 \textbf{Diffusion-based policies} are a rich policy class that can represent multi-modal and high-dimensional action distributions.
-They have been shown to be excellent for imitation learning, where they can be trained to exhibit intricate and complex motion~\cite{chi2023diffusion, janner2022planning, li2023crossway, chen2024behavioral, ze20243d, xian2023chaineddiffuser}.
+They have been shown to be excellent for imitation learning, where they can be trained to exhibit intricate and complex motion ~\cite{chi2023diffusion, janner2022planning, li2023crossway, chen2024behavioral, ze20243d, xian2023chaineddiffuser} .
 Recent advancements have expanded diffusion policy applications to include goal-conditioned and language-conditioned tasks~\cite{ho2022classifier, reuss2023goal, ha2023scaling}, providing a structured approach for integrating explicit objectives and linguistic instructions into action generation~\cite{zhou2023language, zhang2022language}.
-However, these methods typically require extensive fine-tuning for each specific task, limiting their ability to generalize to unseen, open-vocabulary tasks~\cite{ahn2022can, zhi2024closed, ada2024diffusion}.
+However, these methods typically require extensive fine-tuning for each specific task, limiting their ability to generalize to unseen, open-vocabulary tasks ~\cite{ahn2022can, zhi2024closed} .
 To tackle this, we propose a zero-shot transfer strategy using inpainting, complemented by constrained optimization to handle out-of-distribution keyframes resulting from novel task descriptions.